 Space Situational Awareness

 A fundamental goal of space situational awareness (SSA) is actionable knowledge about the orbital and near space environment.
 This calls for attaining current and predictive information.
-With respect to Earth, SSA is understanding derived from studying the near-Earth environment, which includes a number of subjects.
+With respect to Earth, SSA can be described as the understanding derived from studying the near-Earth environment, which includes a number of subjects.

-Although various descriptions of SSA, each from distinct persons or groups, may vary, this goal together with a number of tasks are shared.
-Tasks (and techniques) for achieving actionable awareness of the current and future situation in orbit include: observation, monitoring, detection, data collection and analysis, data and information dissemination and predictions.
+Although various descriptions of SSA may vary, this goal together with a number of tasks are shared.
+Tasks (and techniques) for achieving actionable awareness of the current and future situation in orbit include: observation, monitoring, detection, data collection and analysis, characterization, data and information dissemination and predictions.

 Space Environment Management